Philippe Pétain: Fall of France

 On 10 June, the government left Paris for Tours.
 Weygand, the Commander-in-Chief, now declared that "the fighting had become meaningless".
 He, Minister of Finance Paul Baudouin, and several other members of the government were already set on an armistice.
-On 11 June, Churchill flew to the Château du Muguet, at Briare, near Orléans, where he put forward first his idea of a Breton redoubt, to which Weygand replied that it was just a "fantasy".
+On 11 June, the British Prime Minister Winston Churchill flew to the Château du Muguet, at Briare, near Orléans, where he put forward first his idea of a Breton redoubt, to which Weygand replied that it was just a "fantasy".
 Churchill then said the French should consider "guerrilla warfare".
 Pétain then replied that it would mean the destruction of the country.
 Churchill then said the French should defend Paris and reminded Pétain of how he had come to the aid of the British with forty divisions in March 1918, and repeated Clemenceau's words: I will fight in front of Paris, in Paris, and behind Paris.
-To this, Churchill subsequently reported, Pétain replied quietly, and with dignity that he had in those days, a strategic reserve of sixty divisions; now, there were none, and the British ought to be providing divisions to aid France.
+To this, Churchill subsequently reported that Pétain replied quietly and with dignity that he had, in those days, a strategic reserve of sixty divisions; now, there were none, and the British ought to be providing divisions to aid France.
 Making Paris into a ruin would not affect the final event.
 At the conference Pétain met de Gaulle for the first time in two years.
 Pétain noted his recent promotion to general, adding that he did not congratulate him, as ranks were of no use in defeat.
 When de Gaulle protested that Pétain himself had been promoted to brigadier-general and division commander at the Battle of the Marne in 1914, he replied that there was "no comparison" with the present situation.
 De Gaulle later conceded that Pétain was right about that much at least.

 On 12 June, after a second session of the conference, the cabinet met and Weygand again called for an armistice.
 He referred to the danger of military and civil disorder and the possibility of a Communist uprising in Paris.
 Pétain and Minister of Information Prouvost urged the cabinet to hear Weygand out because "he was the only one really to know what was happening".